gemseo/gemseo-fmu/docs/user_guide/co_simulation.md

 it executes the disciplines sequentially according to the coupling graph orientation and solves the cycles, *i.e.* groups of strongly coupled disciplines, with an MDA algorithm.

-!!! note
+!!! warning

     For the moment,
-    these MDA-based algorithms use a single iteration, as the rollback mechanism is not implemented
+    the rollback mechanism for re-simulating from previous time to current time is not implemented, which prevents these algorithms from iterating
+    (see the sections Jacobi and Gauss-Seidel algorithms below for more information).

 By default (`algo_name="MDAJacobi"`),
 this algorithm is the Jacobi method,